javiercejudo/modelico/docs/advanced/reviving_polymorphic_json.md

 # Reviving polymorphic JSON

 The [built-in metadata](../introduction/metadata.md) covers the bulk of use cases.
 However, to deal with types whose JSON might take more than one form, you will need a custom reviving strategy.

-We are going to walk through two examples: first, we will revive objects based on an enumerated field that will indicate how the object should be revived; second, we will revive objects based on their shape only, without any additional fields.
+We are going to walk through two examples: first, we will revive objects based on an enumerated field that will indicate how the object should be revived;
+second, we will revive objects based on their shape only, without any additional fields.

+To deal with fields where several subclasses of the declared type would need to be revived, see the ["runtime type" recipe](../recipes/runtime_type_for_subclasses.md).

 ## Example 1: revive based on an enumerated field